MyGitisDone/eng298-fa25-mod7-sbom-lab2/README.md

 These packages form the software supply chain of your operating environment — and generating SBOMs, scanning for CVEs, and applying updates allow you to evaluate and improve its security posture.

 **apt**, short for **Advanced Package Tool**, is the package management system used by Ubuntu and other Debian-based Linux distributions.
 It is responsible for:
-* Installing new software
+* Installing new software,
-* Updating existing software
+* Updating existing software,
-* Removing software
+* Removing software,
-* Downloading and applying security patches
+* Downloading and applying security patches, and
-* Managing dependencies between packages
+* Managing dependencies between packages.

 In this lab, you use `apt` to:
-* Refresh the system’s package index (`sudo apt update`)
+* Refresh the system’s package index (`sudo apt update`),
-* View which packages can be upgraded (`sudo apt list --upgradable`)
+* View which packages can be upgraded (`sudo apt list --upgradable`), and
-* Apply updates and security patches (`sudo apt upgrade -y`)
+* Apply updates and security patches (`sudo apt upgrade -y`).

 These actions are essential for:
-* Maintaining system integrity
+* Maintaining system integrity,
-* Ensuring outdated or vulnerable software is replaced
+* Ensuring outdated or vulnerable software is replaced, and
-* Supporting continuous verification and assurance (key Module 7 concepts)
+* Supporting continuous verification and assurance (key Module 7 concepts).

 ### **Environment Setup**
 All commands can be executed directly inside your GitHub Codespace using this repo.